nramaswamy17/nramaswamy17.github.io/_pages/about.md

 - **Process Optimization**: Leading projects that improved line throughput by up to 41%
 - **Reliability**: Developing predictive maintenance programs for mechanical and electrical equipment to enhance reliability and reduce probabilistic downtime

-While I found the technical challenges at Tesla rewarding, I became increasingly fascinated by the mathematical foundations of artificial intelligence.
+While I found the technical challenges in these roles rewarding, I became increasingly fascinated by the mathematical foundations of artificial intelligence.
 The more I worked with data and automation systems, the more I wanted to understand the theoretical underpinnings of how machines can learn and make intelligent decisions.

 ## Academic Pursuit